FHantke/brave-browser-wiki/Chromium-rebases.md

 - [ ] Entitlements to enable new features specific to Chrome are added to `https://source.chromium.org/chromium/chromium/src/+/master:chrome/app/app-entitlements-chrome.plist`.
 Review the new entitlements for each CR bump when new features are added to Chrome.
 If a new entitlement is added, it most likely will result in the MacOS application failing to launch due to a signature error.

 - [ ] On Android, new permissions can be added in */AndroidManifest.xml or */AndroidManifest.xml.expected.
 Users often ask questions about new permissions on update.
 Any new permissions should be reviewed by the @android-team or @security-team before merge.

+## Check for dependency changes in upstream Rust crates

+If there are dependency changes in upstream Rust crates (see `third_party/rust/chromium_crates_io/Cargo.lock`), then we must update our dependencies to reflect this.
+This process currently involves copying all of Brave's Rust dependencies and associated third_party/cargo configuration changes to `src` and running `gnrt` from `src` to update everything.

+[This process is explained here](https://github.com/brave/brave-browser/wiki/Rust-code#updating-a-dependency), but it's best to have someone from the Rust team and/or `@rust-deps` perform this step for now.

 ## Update localizations